 Wednesday, September 27, 2017 1:00 PM by Holly Heaton

 In Columbia SC, we’re kind of pros when it comes to all things bubbly + brewed.
-With three big breweries (and several on the way!) + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
+With seven big breweries (and even more on the way!) + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
 We’ve compiled a list of the top places to sip on hops + clink your pint glasses in the air—from microbreweries to restaurants with killer brew options.
 Grab your squad and plan a weekend (yes, you’ll need an entire weekend) dedicated to experiencing the unforgettable bites + brews on the city’s beer trail.
 Ready, set, go!

-P.s. we recommend choosing a few stops from each category to fully experience all that Columbia’s beer scene has to offer.
+P.S.
+We recommend choosing a few stops from each category to fully experience all that Columbia’s beer scene has to offer.
 Or, if you’re feeling brave, try to hit all of them in the same weekend.
 Pics or it didn’t happen.

 Known for its medieval-themed feasts and Game of Thrones viewing parties, Conquest has been filling bellies with wheats and IPAs since 2012.
 With an extensive draft list—including evergreen brews, seasonal + seasonal imperials and limited releases—and a can't-be-beat location by Williams Brice Stadium on Stadium Road, Conquest has earned its spot as a Columbia staple and favorite.

 Also just a hop, skip and a jump from Williams Brice Stadium, River Rat Brewery is the go-to Saturday hangout for Columbia locals.
 In addition to an expected brew menu (try the 803 IPA or one of the seasonal pours!), RR has become somewhat famous around town for its prosecco pops: a glass of prosecco poured over an artisan popsicle. #InstagramWorthy pics, guaranteed.
 Don’t even get us started on the crowds of wagging tails you’re guaranteed to spot.
 All.
 The.
 Puppy.
 Love.
 Oh, and did we mention the rooftop?

-The most recent microbrewery to plant its roots in Columbia SC, Swamp Cabbage had us sold with its quaint outdoor seating, Tiki bar vibes and slew of fun events like trivia nights, Sunday brunches and even beer pairing parties.
+Swamp Cabbage had us sold with its quaint outdoor seating, Tiki bar vibes and slew of fun events like trivia nights, Sunday brunches and even beer pairing parties.
 Keep an eye out for the stunning mural of Congaree National Park on the inside of the brewery.
 Fun fact: it was painted by a USC student.

 In the heart of Columbia’s Vista district, Twisted Spur has made quite the name for itself.
 In addition to, of course, fabulous beer, the brewpub is known for delicious, next-level eats like tuna pineapple nachos and cioppino made with lobster and fennel tomato broth.
 This hotspot focuses on quality above all with its bites + brews, boasting an impressive water filtration system and superior meat and seafood.